 On 5 July, what was to be Georgia’s first Pride march turned into a hunt for journalists.
 One thing the media workers covering the protests unanimously agreed on: Georgian authorities failed in their duty to protect the free press.

 On 5 July, in the early afternoon, RFE/RL journalist Tornike Mandaria was in Tbilisi’s Vake district covering what was meant to be Georgia’s first-ever Pride March.
-The planned march, which never took place, was met with thousands of homophobic demonstrators who were called to the streets by the Georgian Orthodox Church.
+The march, which was planned but never took place, was anticipated by thousands of homophobic demonstrators who were called to the streets by the Georgian Orthodox Church.

-Mandaria was standing next to Tbilisi Pride head Giorgi Tabagari and only a few metres away from a group of police officers when the mob fell upon them.
+Mandaria was standing next to Tbilisi Pride head Giorgi Tabagari and was a few metres away from a group of police officers when the mob attacked them.
 The police only moved to help them when they began screaming.

-He was one of 53 journalists injured that day — the most violent day for journalists in Georgia since the 2008 August War, when 11 were in.
+He was one of 53 journalists injured that day — the most violent day for journalists in Georgia since the 2008 August War.